-President Obama came with his win game for the debate.
-He aggressively attacked and defended during the debate instead of being passive and demur as was the case at the previous presidential debates.
+President Obama came with his "win" game for the debate.
+He aggressively attacked and defended during the debate instead of being passive as was the case at the previous presidential debates.

 Mitt Romney was asked to please be seated by the moderator at one time.
-The crowd chortled here and there as Obama made micro expression during Romney's explanations.
+The crowd chortled here and there as Obama made micro-expressions during Romney's explanations.

 Mitt offered a calm and collected demeanor except when he spoke.
 Passion reigned on both sides though Mitt's passion appears to have more substance as the debate evolved.